themsaid/ibis/readme.md

 Mohamed Said created the Ibis project.
 The sources of the Ibis project are https://github.com/themsaid/ibis.
 Thank you to Mohamed for creating this tool.
-Ibis was used to create [Laravel Queues in Action](https://learn-laravel-queues.com), an eBook Mohamed published in August 2020.
-[Click here](https://learn-laravel-queues.com/laravel-queues-in-action.zip) for the sample.

 We forked the repository to speed up the process of supporting PHP 8.2, **PHP 8.3**, **Laravel 10**, **Symfony 7**, **Commonmark 2**, and other dependencies upgrades.
 With Ibis Next, we also added the **support for generating the EPUB format** and **HTML format**.
 So, with Ibis Next, you can create Markdown files and export them into PDF, EPUB, and HTML for better compatibility with your devices and software.